 What is Deposit?

-Deposit if the amount collected by the Bank and Financial Institutions from its client.
-The deposit can be explained by the following points.
+For a bank, deposit if the amount of money collected by the Bank and Financial Institutions from its client.
+Collecting deposit is primary function of the bank and financial institutions.

 - Deposit is the amount taken from the customer